 According to aims.edu, “An outline allows a writer to categorize the main points, to organize the paragraphs into an order that makes sense, and to make sure that each paragraph/idea can be fully developed.”

-Or to put it in simple words, an outline will help you stay on track without getting stuck when writing the essay paper.
-Authors and academicians have reached a consensus that outlines act as a plan of action for writers to stay organized whilst giving them the map to sufficiently discuss all the important elements of the topic without getting sidetracked.
+To put it in simple words, an outline will help you stay on track without getting stuck when writing the essay paper.
+Authors and academicians have reached a consensus that outlines act as a plan of action for writers to stay organized whilst giving them the map to discuss all the important elements of the topic without getting sidetracked.
 Here is what an essay outline will generally include;

 Once you have figured out the key points on the topic, you can proceed to start making your essay paper.
 In most cases, it is better to write the main body of the essay before creating the introduction and conclusion sections.